erwinfs/covid19-curves/README.md

 and calculating the doubling time from the growth rate.
 ![Graph of actual cases and exponential curve](./out/casesdt.png)

-These graphs only show hospital deaths.
+These graphs now show all deaths.
 A green line has been added, this shows the exponential curve calculated using the data up to day 63, about a two weeks after lockdown.
 This estimates what
 would have happened without intervention.